 I find so many terrible quality videos on youtube that get thousands of views and subscribers, but I just have to think of the video series as a project alongside the bike project.

-In August 2022 I had 27 videos uploaded and only had 29 subscribers and carried on getting almost zero views.
+In August 2022 I had 27 videos uploaded, only 29 subscribers and carried on getting almost zero views.

-In April 2023 I now have 36 videos uploaded and only have 33 subscribers and carry on getting almost zero views.
+In April 2023 I had 36 videos uploaded, only 33 subscribers and carried on getting almost zero views.

 For loads of photos of the latest build go to the "New KX gallery" in the "Motorbikes" menu.